100 Notable alumni of

 -

-Philip Hampson Knight is an American billionaire businessman and philanthropist who is the co-founder and chairman emeritus of Nike, Inc., a global sports equipment and apparel company.
+Philip Hampson Knight is an American billionaire businessman who is the co-founder and chairman emeritus of Nike, Inc., a global sports equipment and apparel company.
 He was previously its chairman and CEO.
-As of January 2025, Forbes estimated his net worth at $33 billion.
+As of October 2025, Forbes estimated his net worth at US$35.4 billion.
 He is also the owner of the stop motion film production company Laika.
 Knight is a graduate of the University of Oregon and the Stanford Graduate School of Business.
 He was part of the track and field club under coach Bill Bowerman at the University of Oregon with whom he would later co-found Nike.

 -